 This piece was kept on the wall to the left of the radio operator and functioned as an antenna change-over.
 There is a piece of original wire still clipped to the bottom pole.

-Well, the Liaison Radio is also connected to the trailing wire antenna, which is on a reel located near the ball turret.
-The wire reel was controlled by a small motor; whenever needed, the wire was spooled out to drag behind the airplane.
+The Liaison Radio was also connected to the trailing wire antenna, which was on a reel located near the ball turret.
+Said reel was controlled by a small motor; whenever stronger signal was needed, the wire could be spooled out to drag behind the airplane.
 While veterans have attested that this antenna was almost never used, we are nevertheless restoring this piece.

-The knife switch determines which antenna is used by the Liaison Radio: the skin of the airplane or the trailing wire.
+The knife switch determines which antenna is used by the Liaison Radio: the wire running up the vertical stabilizer or the reel wire.

 SW-224 knife switches are not particularly rare but those made for the Army Signal Corps are much harder to find.
 We fortunately located one some time ago but it was in need of some repairs.
 Thankfully, we found another switch from Tacoma, Washington to use for parts.